-- 4.7 miles of light rail service from downtown Seattle to West Seattle’s Alaska Junction neighborhood.
+- Adds 4.7 miles of light rail service from downtown Seattle to West Seattle's Alaska Junction neighborhood.

-- 5 light rail stations (3 new and 2 expanded) between the Stadium area and Alaska Junction.
+- Includes 5 stations between the Stadium area and Alaska Junction.

-- 9 light rail stations (7 new and 2 expanded) between International District/Chinatown and Market Street.
+- Includes 9 stations between International District/Chinatown and Market Street.

 - Build a 116-mile light rail network extending from Everett to Tacoma, and from Seattle neighborhoods to Redmond and Issaquah.